gbmhunter/blog/content/programming/firmware/choosing-serial-numbers-for-embedded-products/_index.md

                              &= 0.999999999767169356 \\
 \end{align*}$$

+## Probability of No Collisions For All Checks

-You then multiply this probability by itself 499500 times to get the probability that all serial numbers are unique. i.e.:
+So we know the probability of a single check containing two unique numbers.
+You then multiply this probability by the number of checks you need to do (e.g. 499500 times with 100,000 serial numbers) to get the probability that all serial numbers are unique. i.e.:

 $$\begin{align*}
 P(\text{all are unique}) &= (P(\text{any two are unique}))^{499500} \\